|Program and Application Information|

 |English Proficiency Requirements:||TOEFL ibT 79 IELTS 6.5|

-The International Agribusiness M.S. program offered by the Department of Agribusiness and Applied Economics at North Dakota State University provides both the academic training and international experience required to excel in an international agribusiness career.
+The International Agribusiness M.S. program offered by the Department of Agribusiness and Applied Economics at North Dakota State University provides both the academic training and the international experience required to excel in an international agribusiness career.
 The program of study includes course work in applied economics, quantitative methods, and international agribusiness strategy, management, finance, and marketing.

-Students are required to have an international experience that may be satisfied by meeting one of three options:
+Students are required to have an international experience that may be satisfied by meeting one of three options::